 Winston-Salem, NC 27127

-For information on the process for disclosing, requesting and receiving accommodations, along with the university’s documentation guidelines see Steps for Accommodations or see Additional information about services for students with disabilities.
-If you have questions or concerns, contact the Disability Resources Coordinator.
+For information on the process for disclosing, requesting and receiving accommodations, along with the university’s documentation guidelines refer to Steps for Accommodations and/or additional information about services for students with disabilities.
+If you have questions or concerns, contact the Learning Resources Coordinator by email firstname.lastname@example.org.